Porges/ways-to-play/src/games/tic-tac-toe/tic-tac-toe.md

 ## Automatic Players

-Being a simple game, Tic-Tac-Toe is easily programmed, and so was one of the first automated games.
+Being a simple game with a finite game tree, Tic-Tac-Toe is both easily programmed and ideal for early automation experiments, and so became one of the first games to be played by machines.
 As noted above, Charles Babbage studied the problem but never built an actual machine.

 The earliest fully automated player was constructed by a Frank T. Freeland of Philadelphia, who described its implementation in an 1879 journal article.[@AutomaticTTT] According to the article, the machine was built and exhibited in 1878 before being moved to the University of Pennsylvania.
 Its whereabouts (if it still exists) are currently unknown.[^freeland] This machine predates any other implementations by some 70 years!

 [^freeland]: For more about Freeland, see @VictorianTTT.